Skip to main content

 Missing checkpointer

-LangGraph's interrupt() only works if the graph has a checkpointer configured.
-Without one, the state evaporates the moment your process exits, and the webhook handler has no graph to resume.
-Use MemorySaver for development and SqliteSaver or PostgresSaver in production - the starter repo shows both.
-The error 'cannot resume without checkpointer' on the first webhook is the giveaway.
+LangGraph's interrupt() only works if the graph has a checkpointer.
+Without one, the state evaporates when your process exits and the webhook handler has no thread to resume.
+Use MemorySaver for development and SqliteSaver or PostgresSaver in production.
+If your graph and webhook handler run in different processes, they must share the same checkpointer (e.g. one Postgres) so the handler can find the suspended thread.

 PITFALL 3